-This undergraduate certificate gives students an opportunity to gain a practical, historical and theoretical understanding of strategies for promoting social change through collective action.
+This undergraduate certificate in community engagement gives students an opportunity to gain a practical, historical and theoretical understanding of strategies for promoting social change through collective action.

 You’ll learn how to: